 The ideal is to have a continuous flow of goods being accepted and delivered similar to how water flows through the pipes.
 However, inventory is necessary to act as a buffer and for better management.
 But still, the goal is to achieve a smooth flow and speed it up as much as possible.
 To somehow accomplish that, it helps to be better at demand forecasting so we know the optimal times, frequencies and amounts to order and stock up.
 It’s also important to have reliable, accurate and real-time tracking of the physical movement and status change of all items.
 This way we can know the number of items (and what kind) still available and compare it with the forecasted demand or existing orders.

 Warehouse safety is also important because accidents take up huge amounts of time.
-For instance, forklift accidents result to costly downtimes.
+For instance, forklift accidents result in costly downtimes.
 Work should be stopped to attend to the injured and repair the damages in the material handling equipment and the facilities.
 Those accidents can damage the forklift and will require parts repair and maintenance or even total replacement.

 More importantly, it’s about the safety of the workers.
 We can always aim for a zero-accident workplace and minimise the number of incidents.
 This requires a concerted and continuous effort because of the warehouse operations being dynamic and evolving.

-Here at ShockWatch we have modern technological solutions to help improve warehouse safety.
+Here at ShockWatch, we have modern technological solutions to help improve warehouse safety.
 Our solutions have already helped small businesses and multinational corporations reduce the number of incidents, improve worker safety and achieve a more efficient workplace.
 Contact us today for more information.